 As a parent, you look forward to the major milestones of your developing child—lifting their head, a smile, their first word.
 If your child shows delays in their movements, it could be a sign of a developmental interruption.
-One of the most common delays in children’s development is caused by cerebral palsy.
+Cerebral palsy causes one of the most common delays in children’s development.

 Early warning signs of cerebral palsy usually appear in children before the age of three, while the brain is still developing.
 Most diagnoses happen before the age of two, but if your child has a milder case it can take as long as 30 months to accurately diagnose.

 Cerebral palsy warnings in children six months and younger can include:

 - Poor reflexes and muscle control